OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 The effort required to reverse engineer an application highly depends on how much information is initially available to the adversary.
 This includes information about the functionality being reversed as well as knowledge about the obfuscation and anti-tampering techniques used by the target application.
 Therefore, the level of innovation that went into designing anti-reversing tricks is an important factor.

-Adversaries are more likely to be familiar with ubiquituous techniques that are repeatedly documented in reverse engineering books, papers, presentations and tutorials.
+Adversaries are more likely to be familiar with ubiquitous techniques that are repeatedly documented in reverse engineering books, papers, presentations and tutorials.
 Such tricks can either be bypassed using generic tools or with little innovation.
 In contrast, a secret trick that hasn't been presented anywhere can only be bypassed by a reverser who truly understands the subject, and may force them to do additional research and/or scripting/coding.

 Defenses can be roughly categorized into the following categories in terms of originality: